MaciejFigat/SinglePageA_React/README.md

-## SPA - presentational page for a company
+## SPA - presentational page for an installation & projects company
 It is a lightweight SPA meant to feature basic data about the company.
 It all started because I wanted to have NIP (tax identyfication number) at hand during relevant activities.
 So I made an app.
 ## Installation
 1. cd frontend